codecadwallader/codemaid/README.md

 ####Progressing
 View the overall progress of a build within Visual Studio, or in the Windows taskbar, both with a green/red status indication.

-####Finding
+####Switching
-Find the current file in the solution explorer window.
+Switch between related files, such as cpp and header files or xaml and code-behind.

 ####Configuring
 Enable, modify or disable many of the aspects of how CodeMaid does its work.

-####Switching
+####Toggling
-Switch between related files, such as cpp and header files or xaml and code-behind.
+Toggle read-only state of files without jumping into the windows explorer.

 ####and More!
-Remove regions, toggle read-only state, close read-only files, etc.
+Remove regions, close read-only files, etc.

 ---
 For more details, please visit: [codemaid.net](http://www.codemaid.net/)